shoelsch/shoelsch.github.io/_posts/2014-11-16-summer-in-the-city.md

 </style>

-Summer in the City is a non-profit organization based in Detroit that works to bring a diverse group of volunteers together to address the immediate needs of Detroit through their "Paint, Plant, and Play" program.
+Summer in the City is a nonprofit organization based in Detroit that works to bring a diverse group of volunteers together to address the immediate needs of Detroit through their "Paint, Plant, and Play" program.
 Over the entire summer, nearly 1,000 volunteers are driven from different carpool sites in the Metro Detroit